dgroomes/vanilla-kafka/spring-multi-broker/README.md

 * DONE Modify the Kafka start script to create two clusters: an "A" cluster and a "B" cluster
 * DONE Scripts to produce test messages to each of the clusters
 * DONE Consume from the A cluster
-* Consume from the B cluster
+* DONE Consume from the B cluster

 ## `commands.sh`